Qiksar/crudio/documentation/repo-syntax.md

 Next, we see a blog poast can have many blog tags.
 In database designs, it's normal to create a join table, i.e. a table is created, and each row of the table has a reference to a blog post and a blog tag.
 This way we can have "Blog 1" connected to multiple tags, "tag1,tag2,tag3".

 Crudio will again take care of everything.
-Our earlier descriptions describe how we want blogs and tags to be created.
-Crudio will populate the many to many join table, ensuring that every blog post has tags, and that any tag only occurs once for each blog post.
+Our earlier descriptions express how we want blogs and tags to be created.
+Crudio will populate the many to many join table (BlogTags), ensuring that every blog post has tags, and that any tag only occurs once for each blog post.

+Finally, if we omit the name of the relationship (i.e. the name of the join table) then Crudio will form it by joining the related table names together, e.g. BlogTag.

 # Crudio Scripts

 Below is a simple description of an `Organisation` data object, which will lead to the creation of an `Organisations` data table in the database.

 Normally, if we leave out the `count` field, by default Crudio will create 50 objects in the table.
+But in the following example, we will see it's not sufficient to simply create 50 random `Users`.
+Rather, we want randomly created users to be placed in very specific relationships with the `Organisation`.

-But we have complex relationships between users, roles and departments, so we want to create the data a different way.
-So we specify `count:0` which tells Crudio not to automatically generate data, but rather, use our `scripts` which will create data and connect objects for us.
+Complex relationships between users, roles and departments are required, so we want to create the data a different way.
+So we specify `count:0` which tells Crudio not to automatically generate data, but rather, use our `scripts` node which will point to instructions of how to create data and connect objects for us.

 ```json
 "Organisation": {